rHermes/hage/README.md

 ## Components

+### Utility library

+This is not implemented yet, but here are some components I want:

+- `Result` type, that can be used for better error handling.

 ### Low latency logger

 The `hage::logger` construct is the result of me trying a technique I heard from a friend in HFT.
 Here are some of